Fortuity in the D1-D5 system: Monotone and fortuitous cohomologies

 \subsection{Classification}

-A general classification of supercharge $Q$-cohomology classes was proposed in \cite{Chang:2024zqi} based on their properties at large $N$.
-The classification relies on a property that the Hilbert space (as a vector space) of the finite $N$ theory can be expressed as a quotient of the Hilbert space of the infinite $N$ theory by certain equivalent relations.
+A classification scheme of supercharge $Q$-cohomology classes was proposed in \cite{Chang:2024zqi} based on their properties at large $N$.
+The classification relies on a property that the vector space of operators (physical Hilbert space, but without the norm) in the finite $N$ theory can be expressed as a quotient of that in the infinite $N$ theory by certain equivalent relations.
 A monotone cohomology class has a representative that can be pulled back to a representative of a nontrivial cohomology class in the infinite $N$ theory.
 By contrast, the pullback of a representative of a fortuitous cohomology class is not $Q$-closed.

-Let us see explicitly how this classification applies to the D1-D5 CFT.
-The supercharge $Q$-action under the exactly marginal deformation at first order, as discussed in Section~\ref{sec:Q-action}, is independent of the total length of the cycles and can be lifted to the infinite $N$ limit.
-By relating the cohomology classes at finite $N$ and infinite $N$, we have the following definitions for the monotone and fortuitous cohomology classes:

-\begin{defn}[Monotone cohomology] A cohomology class is monotone if it admits a representative that also represents a non-trivial cohomology class in the infinite $N$ limit. \end{defn}

-\begin{defn}[Fortuitous cohomology] A cohomology class is fortuitous if the $Q$-action on any representative results in a state whose total length of non-trivial cycles exceeds $N$.\footnote{Let $\ket\Phi$ be a fortuitous representative, then $\bra\Phi Q \ket{\{\Phi\}} = 0$ for any $\ket\Psi$ with a total length of nontrivial cycles at most $N$.} \end{defn}

-The above definitions are equivalent to the original definitions in \cite{Chang:2024zqi}, where monotone cohomology classes can be lifted to cohomology classes in the infinite $N$ limit, while fortuitous cohomology classes cannot.